 Hosted by Lynn Reardon, the podcast includes interviews, tales of big personality horses and entertaining anecdotes about her learning experiences asa lifelong student of the horse.

-As of September 2019, the Horse Wise podcast has listeners in 45 states (plus District of Columbia and Puerto Rico) and 11 countries outside the US (a total of 366 cities/regions overall).
+As of March 2021, the Horse Wise podcast has listeners in 50 states and 58 countries outside the US.
 We are thrilled with the growing popularity of the podcast and look forward to future expansion!

 Episode 63: The ONE key to horsemanship – do you know what it is?
 If you’re like many horse people, you’re always on the lookout for it.
 The secret tip, the ultimate hack, the one thing you MUST know.
 Social media marketing and sponsored ads are full of “the one thing” and the “amazing secret” that you can get by just clicking the link (and buying the advertised service).The trouble is that there are SO many of those “secret tips” – how do you know if you’re buying the right one?